Diagnosability of labeled $\mathfrak{D_p}$ automata: A necessary and sufficient condition for diagnosability and algorithmically implementable results

 \begin{proof} ``$\coNP$-membership'':

 Recall that the concurrent composition $\CCa(\Acal^{\underQ}_{\fsf},\Acal^{\underQ}_{\nsf})$ can be computed in $\NP$ (Theorem~\ref{thm4_diag_LMPautomata}).

-In \eqref{item11_diag_LMPautomata}, by definition, we can assume $q_3'$ belongs to a positive simple transition cycle without loss of generality.
-By Proposition~\ref{prop3_diag_LMPautomata}, in $\CCa(\Acal^{\underQ}_{\fsf},\Acal^{\underQ}_{\nsf})$, whether an observable transition is faulty can be verified in $\NP$, whether a simple observable transition cycle is positive can also be verified in $\NP$, so \eqref{item11_diag_LMPautomata} can be verified in $\NP$.
+In \eqref{item6_diag_LMPautomata}, by definition, we can assume $q_3'$ belongs to a dominant simple transition cycle without loss of generality.
+By Proposition~\ref{prop3_diag_LMPautomata}, in $\CCa(\Acal^{\underQ}_{\fsf},\Acal^{\underQ}_{\nsf})$, whether an observable transition is faulty can be verified in $\NP$, whether a simple observable transition cycle is dominant can also be verified in $\NP$, so \eqref{item6_diag_LMPautomata} can be verified in $\NP$.